probinso/ABC/README.md

 # Goal

 The students are atomatically enrolled onto teams, and assigned `issues` that contain a comic pannel, with an emphasised letter.
-The student's goal is to commit the text from their `issues` to `README.md`, ordered by their assigned letter.
+The student's goal is to commit the text from their `issues` to `README.md`, ordered by the emphasised letter.
 Participants will be assigned multiple letters.

 # Setup - For Lead Speaker